janssen-v/PlaystoreML/README.md

-# PlaystoreML
+# StoreML
-Predicting ratings in the Google Play Store with Machine Learning
+Predicting ratings of store objects with Machine Learning